cristianlacey/data-based-dissipation-rates/README.md

 If you use the DNN model in any published work, we kindly ask you to cite this paper.

-## Expected Input Features
+## DNN Model Input Features

-The expected input features and corresponding column names are summarized in the following table:
+The DNN expects input features with corresponding column names as summarized in the following table:

 | Input Feature | Description | Column Name   |
 | :---:         |    :----   |        :---:   |